NimbleStorage/ansinimble/README.md

 * 2.3.3.0
 * 2.4.5.0
 * 2.5.5
+* 2.6.0

 When Ansible 2.9 becomes generally available, the role will be re-written and only support Ansible 2.5+.
-A number of deprecation warnings will be present when executing under Ansible 2.4 and 2.5, they are harmless.
+A number of deprecation warnings will be present when executing with Ansible 2.4 and above, they are harmless.
 Deprecation warnings may safely be disabled.

-**Important:** When executing under Ansible 2.5, `ansible-playbook -b` (become) must be used for the role to work properly.
+**Important:** When executing with Ansible 2.5+, `ansible-playbook -b` (become) must be used for the role to work properly.
 This is due to a change in the `include` statement.

 # Reference Documentation Tables of Contents